Pakistan officials question group's claim of Islamic State funding

 DERA ISMAIL KHAN, Pakistan (Reuters) - The militant group that said it was behind Wednesday’s massacre of 45 commuters in Karachi is a dangerous outfit with ties to Pakistan’s Taliban, but intelligence sources voiced doubts about claims it had received financial support from Islamic State.

-Jundullah, a Sunni Muslim organisation that targets Pakistan’s minority Shi‘ite community, pledged allegiance to Islamic State (IS) last year, one of several smaller jihadist groups in South Asia to do so.
+Jundullah, a Sunni Muslim organization that targets Pakistan’s minority Shi‘ite community, pledged allegiance to Islamic State (IS) last year, one of several smaller jihadist groups in South Asia to do so.

 It also said in November that its leaders held a meeting with a three-man delegation representing IS.